devocalypse/AuraX/README.md

 ## Usage
 Win+L to lock PC => Lights turn off<br />
 Log on again => Lights come back as they were

+## Known bugs
+Remote desktop sessions wake the lights as if a logon event occured Disconnecting a remote session does not trigger lights off